Which Battery for an Electric Fishing Reel?

 I recommend keeping your reel battery separate from your trolling motor battery.
 It doesn’t matter if you run out of battery for your reel because you can always retrieve it manually, but if you run out of battery for your motor, you may need to row a long way home.

-Amps and Volts
+What Amps and Volts?

 The key metrics to look for are the Amp Hours of your battery and the amp draw of your fishing reel.
 These figures should be available from your retailer or in the manual provided.
-If you are working on the electrics yourself, make sure the cables and plugs you select have an appropriate amp limit greater than the reel’s max draw.
+If you are working on the electrics yourself, ensure the cables and plugs you select have an appropriate amp limit greater than the reel’s max draw.

 The table below shows the amp draw of the most popular electric fishing reels on the market at the moment:

 To calculate how long your battery will last, divide your batteries amp hours by the amp draw of your reel.
 For example, if your battery has 50 amp hours, and your reel draws 25 amps of current, then the battery will last for 2 hours.
-Of course, this is at full crank, which will probably last 12 hours on the water.
+Of course, this is at full crank, probably lasting 12 hours on the water.
 Also, the reel won’t draw max amps all of the time – if you are retrieve any empty hook then it might be as low as 1/3 of the max when fighting a large fish.

 This video from Daiwa gives an overview of electric reel batteries and a few common troubleshooting methods: